-CIPA has a close collaboration with the Swedish National Infrastructure for Computing (SNIC) and the Lund university centre for scientific and technical computing (LUNARC).
-Here users can apply to use large-scale computing resources for analysis and simulations.
-CIPA has staff to aid and assist users in accessing the SNIC and LUNARC resources and guide in every step of the way from application to finished analysis/simulation.
+Through collaborations with the Swedish National Infrastructure for Computing (SNIC) and the Lund university centre for scientific and technical computing (LUNARC), CIPA users can apply for, and access from any location, storage as well as large-scale computing resources for analysis, visualization and simulations.
+CIPA has staff to aid and assist users in accessing the SNIC and LUNARC resources and to guide them in every step of the way from application to finished analysis/simulation.

-The experts in CIPA can guide and aid in development and modify software to meet the users needs for analysis tools.
-Examples include, MATLAB programming for identification of cellular components, quantification and position of markers, implementing data formats in open source software, machine learning and AI for improved analysis.
+The experts at CIPA can guide and aid in development and modification of software to meet the users' needs for analysis tools.
+Examples include MATLAB programming for identification of cellular components, quantification and position of markers, implementing data formats in open source software, machine learning and AI for improved analysis.

 Two workstations are currently available.
-The stations are primarily intended for processing cryo-EM data but can also be used for other purposes, and are available for the use of any interested Lund University users.
-These machines are equipped with two high end GPUs each, allowing for fast parallel processing using software like Cryosparc or Relion.
+The stations are primarily intended for processing cryo-EM data but can also be used for other purposes.
+The stations are available to any interested user from Lund University.
+These machines are equipped with two high-end GPUs each, allowing for fast parallel processing using software like Cryosparc or Relion.
 In order to get access to these computers, you can contact Markel Martinez at markel [dot] martinez_carranza [at] med [dot] lu [dot] se.

 Fiji (Fiji Is Just ImageJ) is a fully open source image processing package based on ImageJ and comes with many bundled plugins suited for bioimaging.

 CellProfiler can read and analyze most common microscopy image formats as well as recognize regions of interest (cells, colonies).